‘Same Same but Different’ Guide to Best Things to Do in Bangkok, Thailand.

 Thai cuisine is world-famous for its sweet and savory tastes.
 Thus, take an authentic Thai cooking class in Bangkok and learn to prepare some of the traditional Thai dishes.

 If you are a foodie, one of the best souvenirs you can take with you home from Bangkok is an authentic recipe for popular Thai dishes.
 Take a Thai cooking class and learn how to prepare famous Thai green papaya salad, delicious Tom Kha Gai (Thai chicken in coconut soup), perfect Pad Kra Pao (Thai holy basil chicken stir-fry), spicy Tom Yum Goong (Thai spicy shrimp soup), or iconic Pad Thai (Thai Style Fried Noodle).

-27. TAKE A FOOD TOUR IN OLD TOWN BANGKOK
+27. TAKE A FOOD TOUR IN BANGKOK BY TUK-TUK

-If you are a foodie but you doubt your culinary skills, then an Old Town Bangkok Food tour instead of a cooking class might suit you better.
+If you are a foodie but you doubt your culinary skills, then this Bangkok Midnight Food Tour by Tuk-Tuk instead of a cooking class might suit you better.

 You might not get Thai food recipes, but you will treat your palate with some exceptionally yummy typical Thai dishes in Bangkok.